Gabriel Moreno Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres had the 11th-ranked team ERA across all league pitching staffs (3.82).
+- The Padres' 3.82 team ERA ranked 11th across all league pitching staffs.

-- Padres pitchers combined to surrender 173 total home runs at a clip of 1.1 per game (17th in baseball).
+- Padres pitchers combined to give up 173 total home runs at a rate of 1.1 per game (17th in baseball).

-- Weathers will take the mound to start for the Padres, his first this season.
+- Darvish will make his first start of the season for the Padres.

-- The 23-year-old lefty started and threw 3 2/3 innings when he last appeared Thursday, June 16 against the Chicago Cubs.
+- The 36-year-old righty started and threw six innings when he last appeared Sunday, Oct.
+23 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.